 You may have some idea in mind about the value of your home, but without the proper information and an objective look, you may find yourself running into issues that cost time and money when setting the asking price.
 Your house can sit on the market too long and cause people to lose interest if the price is high.
 You can lose money on your investment if the price is low.
-Let’s take a closet look at the best practices for setting the asking price right the first time.
+Let’s take a closer look at the best practices for setting the asking price right the first time.

 💲 Asking Price vs. Selling Price